stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Ridiculous CAPTCHA usage, Cloudflare Edition; 'not a robot' to refresh the API key for an account that's already locked behind credentials + MFA, and requiring the password." by @[sindarina](https://twitter.com/sindarina/status/1042085625032257536)

 "I spent my day telling Cloudflare every 5 min on every site that i'm not a robot." by @[morhac](https://twitter.com/morhac/status/1017409748482719744)

+"Dear Cloudflare stop killing our jobs  #Cloudflare #CloudflareDown" by @[Lipan_in](https://twitter.com/Lipan_in/status/1146060555632799747)

+"Hey cloudflare, can you stop being fucking retarded and work properly, so Discord can also work properly, assholes" by @[lelguy21](https://twitter.com/lelguy21/stataus/1146060826924609543)

 "People are being blacklisted by cloudflare, and the fact that it's literally all down to the vrc devs, this will end with a lawsuit" by @[Retr0Fighter](https://twitter.com/Retr0Fighter/status/1118487667094765569)